 Kittens are adorable and sweet and often a smart choice for a first time adopter.
-Cats are usually more independent than dogs and enjoy a calm and peaceful home environment.
+Cats are usually more independent than dogs, and enjoy a calm and peaceful home environment.
 Before adopting, consider how your life will change once you bring your kitten home.

-Your home will need to be kitten-proofed, with all wires, strings, cords and other loose ends secured away.
-Designate an area of your home for your kitten to spend it’s unsupervised time while you are out of the house.
+Your home will need to be kitten-proofed, with all wires, strings, cords, and other loose ends secured away.
+Designate an area of your home for your kitten to spend its unsupervised time while you are out of the house.
 Make sure your kitten isn’t spending long stretches of time alone.
 Consider adopting two kittens to keep each other company.
 Click here to find out more about the benefits of adopting two kittens.

 Make sure all family members are on board.

 Kittens are needy and delicate during the early stages of their life.
-Much like a human babies, they will need extra comfort and patience while learning to use the litter box and sleep through the night.
+Much like a human baby, they will need extra comfort and patience while learning to use the litter box and sleep through the night.
 Don’t forget to consider your current furry family members.
 Think about your current pets and how a new kitten (or kittens) will affect them.
 Always use precautions when introducing your pets to a new kitten.
 Newly acquainted pets shouldn’t be left alone together until you know they are comfortable with each other.